 |Net income available to stockholders||$||1,536||$||1,324||$||212||16.0||%|

 |Six Months Ended June 30,||Change|

 (1) Consolidated EBITDA is defined as consolidated net income (loss) plus consolidated net interest expense, depreciation and amortization, income taxes and certain other fees, expenses and non-cash charges reducing consolidated net income.
 Consolidated EBITDA is a supplemental measure of the Company’s performance that is not required by, or presented in accordance with, accounting principles generally accepted in the United States (“GAAP”).
 Consolidated EBITDA corresponds to the definition of Consolidated EBITDA in the Company’s credit facilities.
 The lenders under the Company’s credit facilities utilize this measure to determine compliance with credit facility requirements.
-The Company uses Consolidated EBITDA as an operational performance measurement to focus attention on the operational generation of cash which is used for reinvestment into the business; to repay its debt and to pay interest on its debt; to pay income taxes for other corporate requirements.
-The Company reports Consolidated EBITDA to allow current and potential investors to understand this performance metric and because the Company believes that it provides current and potential investors with helpful information with respect to the Company’s operating performance and cash flows.
-However, Consolidated EBITDA should not be considered as an alternative to net income, operating income or any other performance measures derived in accordance with GAAP or as an alternative to net cash provided by operating activities as a measure of the Company’s liquidity.
+The Company uses Consolidated EBITDA as an operational performance measurement to focus attention on the operational generation of cash, which is used for reinvestment into the business; to repay its debt and to pay interest on its debt; to pay income taxes; and for other corporate requirements.
+The Company reports Consolidated EBITDA to allow current and potential investors to understand this performance metric and because the Company believes that it provides current and potential investors with helpful information with respect to the Company’s operating performance, including the Company’s ability to generate earnings sufficient to service its debt, and enhance understanding of the Company’s financial performance and highlight operational trends.
+However, Consolidated EBITDA should not be considered as an alternative to net income or any other performance measures derived in accordance with GAAP.
 The Company’s presentation of Consolidated EBITDA may not be comparable to similarly titled measures used by other companies.

 |Otelco Inc. - Key Operating Statistics|